 The distribution and status of the Atlantic humpback dolphin is very poorly known, and in recent years its conservation status has been of considerable concern.
 While it ranges from Western Sahara to Angola, its occurrence within this range appears to be discontinuous and there are no data available regarding total population size in any of the confirmed range states.
 Moreover, the species occurs only in very nearshore waters (often <1 km from the coast), and consequently experiences high exposure to anthropogenic pressures including fishing, habitat degradation and loss and hunting.
 The limited available data suggest that by-catch in fishing gear and deliberate hunting are significant causes of mortality.
 In recent years these concerns have resulted in the Atlantic humpback dolphin being upgraded to the Convention on Migratory Species (CMS) Appendix I and assigned Vulnerable status on the IUCN Red List.

-Caroline has recently carried out field work including photo-identification on this species in Guinea, and coauthored a recent paper supporting its contemporary occurrence in Benin.
+Caroline has more recently carried out field work on Atlantic humpback dolphin populations in two additional countries, Guinea and Senegal.
+Both surveys involved collecting information on the distribution, movements and abundance of dolphins using photo-identification methods, producing systematic scientific data that are needed for developing future management and conservation measures.
 There is a need to continue field work on this vulnerable species throughout its confirmed and potential range states in order to ensure its future protection.

 Zwart, S.J. and Weir, C.R.
 (2014).
 Filling in the gaps: first record of Sousa teuszii in Benin (Gulf of Guinea: Africa).
 Marine Biodiversity Records, 7, e59.
 DOI: 10.1017/S1755267214000578.